Lera2able/carissa/DEPLOYMENT_INSTRUCTIONS.md

 - ✅ All 11 school photos from Facebook embedded as base64
 - ✅ Proper captions for each photo (Deputy Principal, Career Day, etc.)
 - ✅ Photos include: campus activities, school events
+- ✅ **NEW: Lightbox feature - click any image to view full-size without cropping**
+- ✅ **NEW: Navigate between images with arrow buttons or keyboard**
+- ✅ **NEW: Close lightbox with X button, clicking outside, or ESC key**

 ### 3. contact.html (126KB) ⭐ MODIFIED
 **Previous content preserved:**